trailheadapps/apex-recipes/force-app/main/default/staticresources/documentation/TriggerHandler.md

 ###### Return Type
 **Boolean**

-,[object Object], true if count will exceed max count or is less,[object Object],than 0.
+true if count will exceed max count or is less,[object Object],than 0.

 ---